Glossary

 Object clause

-Objektsatz; subordinate clause instead of an object
+Objektsatz; subordinate clause that acts as an object.

 Ich verstehe, was er meint.